reasonml/reason-react/docs/what-why.md

 ---
-id: reason-react
+id: what-why
-title: Reason React
+title: What & Why
 ---

 ReasonReact is a safer, simpler way to build React components in [Reason](http://reasonml.github.io/).

 It integrates deeply with language level features in order to create an expressive, statically typed API, packed into a tiny API surface area.